mongodb/specifications/source/crud/crud.rst

      * MAY setup a cursor to be executed upon iteration against the $out collection such
      * that if a user were to iterate a pipeline including $out, results would be returned.
      *
+     * Note: implementations should return a cursor for Iterable<Document>.
+     *
      * @see https://docs.mongodb.com/manual/reference/command/aggregate/
      */
     aggregate(pipeline: Document[], options: Optional<AggregateOptions>): Iterable<Document>;